EverWinter23/skynet/README.md

       $ skynet --help
       $ skytray

+**WARNING** skywatch pckg needed for sending notifications is in under development, to use it without a Notifier, remove all Notifier references from the Handler.
+Test it out on localhost(SFTP) using this example [config](/config.ini).

+    $ sudo apt-get install openssh-server

 **NOTE:** Use a virtual environment.
 Become a stargazer for future updates.
 <img align="right" width="450" height="270" src="screenshots/skytray.png">